FILE: <bc26.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 Size of Research Effort.--It is difficult to estimate the size of the biological control research community and its productivity, as there is not tracking the number of scientists involved, their levels of productivity, the levels of funding provided and the number of projects completed.
 Some educated guesses may be obtained, however.

 Abstracts of scientific papers, reports and books in biological control are published in Biocontrol News and Information (BNI), a publication of CAB International Institute of Biological Control (formerly the CIBC or Commonwealth Institute for Biological Control).
 BNI has been published regularly since 1980, and the number of abstracts published per year is the only global estimate available for the size of the worlds's biological control literature.
 The number of abstracts may be constrained more by budget limitations of CAB than by the number of literature entries available.
-The BNI data base provides a minimal estimate of scientific activity in biological control.
+The BNI database provides a minimal estimate of scientific activity in biological control.
 Since 1980 the average number of abstracts per year in BNI has been 2,421. (please see Anonymous 1985b, Perkins & Garcia 1999).

 The some 2,400 literature messages which are produced in biological control per year is of interest because it allows a rough estimate of the number of scientist years involved in the biological control research enterprise.
-If it is assumed that one full time efficient scientist can produce 1-4 messages per year, then a production of 2,400 message per year implies that the world has at least 600-2,400 scientist years working in biological control.
+If it is assumed that one full time efficient scientist can produce 1-4 messages per year, then a production of 2,400 messages per year implies that the world has at least 600-2,400 scientist years working in biological control.
 Many personnel involved are part time in their research activities, so more individuals are involved than scientist years.
 In addition the estimate of 1-4 messages per year for the average scientists cannot be verified and some work in biological control does not result in publication.
 Judd et al. (1987) estimated the global resources for agricultural research to be 148 thousand scientist years in 1980.
 Research in biological control is thus about 0.4-1.6% of the total research in agriculture in terms of manpower allocations.

 Agricultural science resources are not evenly distributed over the world, and historically agricultural research was conducted primarily in industrialized countries.
 In 1959, 19% of the manpower and 76% of the funds for agricultural research were spent in Europe, the U.S.S.R., North America and Oceania.
 By 1980, more rapid increases in third world agricultural research caused the proportion of resources expended by the industrialized world to drop to 57% of the manpower and 69% of the funds.
 Agricultural research is still an activity dominated by developed countries (Judd et al 1987, Perkins & Garcia 1999).
 It is not unexpected, therefore, that biological control researchers are concentrated in certain areas.
 A recent report of the U. S. Department of Agriculture estimated that ca. 190 scientist years were devoted to biological control work in the USDA laboratories and agencies (USDA 1985).